-Just 5 miles from Inn on Lake Wissota, Irvine Park offer trails that are easy to navigate.
+Just 5 miles from Inn on Lake Wissota, Irvine Park offers trails that are easy to navigate.
 Woods trails above the zoo area double as ski trails.
-Loop back down and visit the zoo afterwards.
+Loop back down and visit the zoo afterward.
 Trails also go past Glen Loch Lake.

 Lake Wissota State Park is located just 2 miles east of Inn on Lake Wissota.
 Several trail options go through woods, meadows, lowlands, marshes, and Lake Wissota’s shoreline.
 Scenic lake trail is also a highlight.
 Daily and annual state park vehicle admission passes vary in price.
 Located on the northeast section of Lake Wissota.

 A 30-minute drive in your car and you can spend an entire afternoon in the quiet beauty of the woods.
 Beaver Creek Reserve has a number of wooded, groomed trails for snowshoeing and cross country skiing.
 Rental equipment is available there, as well.